appsmithorg/appsmith-docs/setting-up-appsmith/aws-ami.md

 ## Step 5: Login & start using Appsmith
 ```
-At the end of this step, you will have logged in to Appsmith and build your internal tools
+At the end of this you will have Appsmith running on your AWS server for you to start building your custom apps.
 ```

 To log in to the Appsmith dashboard, follow these steps:
-- You will need to register an account to log in

 - Go to the Sign Up page, fill in your user's email & password, then click Sign Up
   ![Appsmith Signup Page](../.gitbook/assets/aws-appsmith_signup.png)

 Once you completed the registration, you will be moved to the Personal Organization page.
 Now you can begin to create your custom app.
 ![Appsmith Dashboard Page](../.gitbook/assets/aws-appsmith_dashboard.png)

-For more tutorials on how to create your custom app by Appsmith, please take a look at [https://docs.appsmith.com/](https://docs.appsmith.com/)
+For tutorials on how to create your custom app on Appsmith, please take a look at [https://docs.appsmith.com/tutorials/](https://docs.appsmith.com/tutorials/)

 ## Step 6: Configure custom domain for your app